Anti-Chinese sentiment in Korea: Recent history

 In the early 2000s, a dispute over the history of Goguryeo, which both Koreas and China claim as their own, caused tension between the two countries.

 Anti-Chinese sentiments in South Korea have been on a steady rise since 2002.
 According to the Pew Global Attitude Project, favorable view of China steadily declined from 66% in 2002 to 48% in 2008, while unfavorable view of China rose from 31% in 2002 to 49% in 2008.
 According to polls by the East Asia Institute, positive view of China's influence declined from 48.6% in 2005 to 38% in 2009, while negative view of Chinese influence rose from 46.7% in 2005 to 50% in 2008.

 During the Seoul leg of the 2008 Olympic torch relay, over 6,000 Chinese students clashed with protesters.
-Violence at the protests was mostly caused by nationalist Chinese people.
 Chinese demonstrators clashed with local activists who rallied to protest the torch relay, citing Beijing's discouraging treatment of North Korea defectors and the regime's crackdown on Tibetans' rioting for independence.
 With the result of these violent clashes in central Seoul, anti-Chinese sentiments in Korea aroused great indignation toward the Chinese people.
 The Ministry of Justice of South Korea indicated that it would punish all such demonstrators, regardless of nationality.
 The Government of South Korea is toughening visa regulations for Chinese students.

-Relations further strained with the deployment of THAAD in South Korea in 2017, for which China started its boycott against Korea, causing Koreans to develop anti-Chinese sentiment over reports of economic retaliation by Beijing.
+In 2017, relations further strained with the deployment of the THAAD missile defense system in South Korea, causing China to start its boycott against Korea.
+Koreans, in turn, developed anti-Chinese views over reports of economic retaliation by Beijing.

-A study in 2018 by the Chinese Academy of Sciences showed anti-Chinese sentiments in South Korea is becoming serious, with the majority of South Koreans expressing positive sentiments towards the United States and negative sentiments towards China.
-This contradicts a previous study by the same institute in 2017 that South Korea, in the long term, will not be able to maintain an anti-US stance against Chinese and Russian retaliation.
+A study in 2018 by the Chinese Academy of Sciences showed anti-Chinese sentiments in South Korea, with the majority of South Koreans expressing positive sentiments towards the United States and negative sentiments towards China.
+This contradicts a previous study by the same institute in 2017 that stated that South Korea, in the long term, would not be able to maintain an anti-US stance against Chinese and Russian retaliation.
 According to the study, since 2013, it has become a trans-generational and trans-political trend in South Korea where the younger generation in their 20s have higher perceptions of China as a threat than the older generation in their 60s.
 The study deduced three factors behind anti-Chinese sentiments in South Korea, which are cold war ideology, nationalism and China threat theory.
 According to its analysis, anti-Chinese sentiments first began to rise with the Northeast Project in 2004, and took a decisive turn for the worse in the THAAD conflict in 2017.

 According to a poll released by the Institute for Peace and Unification Studies at Seoul National University in 2018, 46 percent of South Koreans find China as the most threatening country to inter-Korean peace (compared to 33 percent for North Korea), marking the first time China was seen as a bigger threat than North Korea since the survey began in 2007.